Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Close gracefully shuts down the thin client and closes the daemon connection.

-This method performs a clean shutdown by:
+This method performs a clean shutdown with the following actions.

-2. Closing the network connection
+2. It closes the network connection.

-3. Stopping all background workers
+3. It stops all background workers.

 After calling Close(), the ThinClient instance should not be used further.
 Any ongoing operations will be interrupted and may return errors.